Skip to main content

 Funnel heatmaps

-A funnel heatmap is a way to visualize the number of people that exit a session on each page, for multi-page journeys.
+A funnel heatmap isn’t a traditional heatmap, but rather a visualization tool that applies the same colouring system to a funnel that shows the number of people exiting a session on each page, for multi-page journeys.
 That way, marketers and UX teams can understand drop-offs and conversions through each step of the site’s architecture.

 How to read user behavior in heatmap data